RePo: Resilient Model-Based Reinforcement Learning by Regularizing Posterior Predictability: : Parsimonious Representation Learning without Reconstruction

 \textbf{Comparison to \Dreamer{}, \DeepMDP{}, and \Bisim{}.} \Dreamer{}~\cite{hafner20dreamer} was first derived to optimize pixel-reconstruction, leading to high-fidelity dynamics but susceptibility to spurious variations.
 Naively removing pixel reconstruction from dreamer, however, leads to poor performance~\cite{hafner20dreamer}.
-Our objective can be interpreted as modifying \Dreamer{} so as to maintain sufficiently accurate dynamics, but without the fragility of pixel-reconstruction. \DeepMDP{} \cite{gelada2019deep} takes $\cZ = \cX$, setting the latents $z_t$ to exactly the latest image encoding $x_t = \enc(o_t)$.
+Our objective can be interpreted as modifying \Dreamer{} so as to maintain sufficiently accurate dynamics, but without the fragility of pixel-reconstruction. \DeepMDP{} \cite{gelada2019deep} sets the latents $z_t$ to exactly the image encodings $x_t = \enc(o_t)$.
 It learns a dynamics $\bar{P}: \cX \times \cA \to \laws(\cX)$ such that the distribution $\bar x_{t+1} \sim \bar{P}(\enc(o_t),a_t)$ is close to $x_{t+1} \sim \enc(o_{t+1})$, $o_{t+1} \sim P^\star(o_t,a_t)$, where $P^\star$ denotes a ground-truth transition dynamics; this enforces consistency of dynamics under encoding.
 The above distributions are viewed as conditional on \emph{past} observation and action, and as a result, highly non-parsimonious representations such as the identity are valid under this objective. \Bisim{} \cite{zhang2021learning} learns an optimal representation in the sense that a perfect bisimulation metric does not discard any relevant information about an MDP.
 However, there is no guarantee that it will disregard irrelevant information.
 Indeed, the identity mapping induces a trivial bisimulation metric.
-Thus, \Bisim{} compress only by reducing the dimensionality of the latent variable.
-In contrast, we further compress the encoding $\enc$ on $\cX$ into latents $\cZ$ so as to enforce the latent prior $\qz (\cdot \mid a_t,z_t)$ is close to the latest observation-dependent posterior distribution $p(\cdot \mid z_t,a_t,x_{t+1})$.
-As mentioned in \Cref{eq:latent_variation}, this ensures the information compression we desire and invalidates degenerate representations such as the identity mapping.
+Hence, \Bisim{} compress only by reducing the dimensionality of the latent space.
+In contrast, we further compress the encodings $x_t$ into latents $z_t$ so as to enforce the latent prior $\qz (\cdot \mid a_t,z_t)$ is close to the latest observation-dependent posterior distribution $p(\cdot \mid z_t,a_t,x_{t+1})$.
+As mentioned in \Cref{eq:latent_variation}, this ensures information compression and invalidates degenerate representations such as the identity mapping.